Cassia County, Idaho: Elected Officials

 Cassia County is in Idaho's 2nd congressional district and represented by Congressman Mike Simpson.
-At the state level, Cassia County is in Legislative District 27, represented by Senator Kelly Anthon of Declo, Speaker Scott Bedke of Oakley and Fred Wood of Burley.
+At the state level, Cassia County is in Legislative District 27, represented by Senator Kelly Anthon of Declo, Douglas Pickett of Oakley and Clay Handy of Burley.

 Politics

 At every level, Cassia County is a Republican Party stronghold.
 All county-level offices are held by Republicans and have been for decades.
 Republican primaries are tantamount to election to office, as Democrats rarely field challenges for county or state legislative office.
 Cassia County is one of the most consistently Republican counties in the state, and in the gubernatorial election of 2010 Republican Butch Otter carried Cassia County with 76.54% to Democrat Keith Allred's 16.73%.
 In the presidential election of 2012, Mitt Romney, whose father lived for a few years in his youth in Oakley, carried Cassia County with 85.2% while Barack Obama received 13.1%.
 The last Democratic presidential candidate to carry Cassia County was Franklin Roosevelt in the election of 1940 edging out Wendell Willkie by around 100 votes.

 State legislators from Cassia County traditionally hold their seats for long periods of time.
 Two of the longest serving legislators in Idaho history were from Cassia County: Vard Chatburn of Albion who served in the House of Representatives from 1957 to 1986 and Denton Darrington in the Senate who served from 1982 to 2012.
 Because legislators rarely lose their seats, legislators representing Cassia County are often in leadership or chair committees.
-Since 2012, Representative Bedke has served as Speaker of the House.
+From 2012 to 2023, Representative Scott Bedke served as Speaker of the House.
 Bruce Newcomb of Burley also served as Speaker from 1998 to 2006.

 Though born in Burley, Congressman Simpson now lives in Idaho Falls.
 The only other member of congress with ties to the county is Henry Dworshak who represented Idaho's 2nd congressional district and later served in the Senate.
 He lived in Burley and was the publisher of the Burley Bulletin.
 A Burley elementary school is named after him.